Keto Easter Dinner can be just as delicious as a traditional dinner, and you will be happy on Monday.

 Can we remain true to ourselves on our keto diet and enjoy a keto Easter dinner?
 Here’s two things I have to say about that.

-I’m going to list all my favorite keto friendly meals for a delicious keto Easter dinner that works for easter brunch and Easter dinner, and tell you how to have a keto cheat meal that doesn’t take you down or set you back.
+I’m going to list all my favorite keto friendly meals for a delicious keto recipes which work for easter brunch and Easter dinner, and I’ll tell you how to have a keto cheat meal that doesn’t take you down or set you back.

 Thomas Delaurer says that women should eat carbs every two weeks on the keto diet.
 He also says “have a cheat meal, don’t have a cheat day, and be careful about the food you choose to eat.”
-I watch a lot of his videos on the keto diet, because he explains the science behind what he says.
+I watch a lot of his Keto videos, because he explains the science behind what he says.

 A holiday keto Easter dinner could be a planned cheat meal, and may be the time to go all out on more vegetables, including some of the veggies you never eat, such as carrots, and beets.
 The holiday cheat meal is now the time to enjoy more keto friendly treats like the biscuits and cakes listed below.

 Do’s and Don’ts of the Holiday Cheat Meal